rbowsley/lamplighthelp/source/16-11-6_Setting_Up_Email_With_Other_Common_Providers.markdown

 - Ask your IT support if you have it.
 - Ask your email provider - you may find this information in the provider’s help system.

 There are detailed instructions for [Outlook and Gmail](/help/index/p/16.11.0) in this manual.

 #### What You’ll Need to Know

 - The server: e.g. smtp.mail.example.com
 - The SMTP port: e.g. 587
-- The security method : e.g. TLS
+- The security method: e.g. TLS
 - Authentication method: (Normally login)
 - Your username: e.g. me@myemail.com
 - Your email password.